Blinko

 Blinko Local

-It is 10:40am on a Tuesday.
-You are under a 2019 Camry with a stripped drain plug and a supplier on hold about a parts order that was supposed to arrive yesterday.
-The waiting room has three people in it.
-Your counter staff is pulling a tire rotation on the lift next to you.
+It's 10:40am on a Tuesday.
+You're under a 2019 Camry with a stripped drain plug and a supplier on hold about a parts order that was supposed to arrive yesterday.
+Three people sit in the waiting room.
+Your counter staff is pulling a tire rotation on the lift right next to you.

 Nobody in this picture has twenty minutes to log into a marketing dashboard.

-This is the operating reality of an auto service center.
+That's the operating reality of an auto service center.
 The business is physical, immediate, and continuous.
-There is no marketing hour built into the day.
-There is no scheduled time between jobs to think about which customers have not been in lately and what to do about them.
-There is the work, and then there is more work.
+There's no marketing hour built into the day.
+No scheduled gap between jobs to think about which customers haven't been in lately, or what to do about them.
+There's the work, and then there's more work.

-Traditional CRM and loyalty software was designed around a business model that includes someone — a manager, an admin, a marketing coordinator — whose job it is to sit with data and make decisions about customer outreach.
-That model does not describe an independent oil change shop or a family-run tune-up center.
+Traditional loyalty software was designed around a business model that includes someone — a manager, an admin, a marketing coordinator — whose job it is to sit with data and make decisions about customer outreach.
+That model doesn't describe an independent oil change shop or a family-run tune-up center.
 It describes a business category that most small auto shops have never been part of.

 What Marketing Software Assumes About You

-The platforms in the CRM and loyalty software category share an underlying assumption: that you have dedicated time and attention to give them.
-To configure a win-back campaign in most marketing platforms, you navigate a campaign builder, define an audience segment, set trigger conditions, write a message, configure the schedule, review a preview, and publish.
-That is a 30-to-45 minute task on a quiet day with no interruptions.
+Loyalty platforms share one underlying assumption: you have dedicated time and attention to give them.
+To configure a win-back campaign in most tools, you open a campaign builder, define an audience segment, set trigger conditions, write a message, configure a schedule, review a preview, and publish.
+That's a 30-to-45 minute task on a quiet day with no interruptions.

-There are no quiet days with no interruptions in an auto service center.
+There are no quiet days in an auto service center.

-The result is that most shops either never set these systems up at all, or set them up once and never touch them again after the initial configuration goes stale.
-Either way, the software is running without human guidance, sending messages that may no longer reflect your current prices, your current offers, or the time of year.
-Or it is not running at all.
+So most shops either never set these systems up at all, or configure them once and never touch them again once the initial setup goes stale.
+Either way, the software runs without human guidance — sending messages that may no longer reflect current prices, current offers, or the time of year.
+Or it doesn't run at all.

-The software is not bad software.
-The assumption built into it is wrong for this context.
-The assumption is that the business owner is available for marketing administration.
-In auto service, that person does not exist.
+It's not bad software.
+The assumption baked into it is simply wrong for this context.
+It assumes the business owner is available for marketing administration.
+In auto service, that person doesn't exist.

 What the Copilot Does Instead

-Blinko's Marketing Copilot inverts the model.
-Instead of requiring you to configure, monitor, and update campaigns, the Copilot watches your customer visit data continuously in the background — and acts on it on your behalf, up to the point where a human decision is actually needed.
+Blinko's Marketing Copilot flips the model.
+Instead of asking you to configure, monitor, and update campaigns, the Copilot watches your customer visit data continuously in the background — and acts on it for you, right up to the point where a human decision is actually needed.

 That decision point is a tap on your phone.

-The Copilot monitors how long it has been since each customer last came in.
-When someone who has visited your shop crosses a lapse threshold — say, 75 days without returning — the Copilot drafts a win-back message and pushes a notification to your phone.
+The Copilot tracks how long it's been since each customer last came in.
+When someone who's visited your shop crosses a lapse threshold — say, 75 days without returning — it drafts a win-back message and pushes a notification to your phone.
 You see something like: "8 customers haven't been in for 75 or more days.
 Here's the win-back message ready to send — tap to review."

 You read the message.
-If the tone sounds right and the offer is appropriate for this week, you approve it.
+If the tone sounds right and the offer fits this week, you approve it.
 If something needs adjusting — different discount, different timing — you edit it in plain text.
 The whole thing takes 30 seconds.
 The message goes out to those 8 customers individually, personalized, without sounding like a mass blast.

-The Copilot drafted the message.
+The Copilot drafted it.
 You decided whether to send it.
-That is the correct division of labor for a shop owner who is under a car.
+That's the right division of labor for a shop owner who's under a car.

 The Morning Summary

-Each morning, before the first car pulls in, the Copilot sends a brief push notification that summarizes what is happening with your customer base right now.
+Each morning, before the first car pulls in, the Copilot sends a brief push notification summarizing what's happening with your customer base right now.
 Not a dashboard you have to log into and interpret.
 A read-it-in-30-seconds summary: 8 customers approaching lapse threshold.
 3 customers one stamp away from their reward.
-Yesterday, one Drop redeemed, two new followers from the QR sticker.
+Yesterday, one broadcast sent, two new customers from the QR sticker.

 If something on that list needs a decision, one tap takes you to the action.
 Most mornings, nothing needs a decision — you read it, you understand the state of your shop, and you start the day.

-The purpose of the morning brief is not to burden you with data.
-It is to surface the one or two things that matter right now, at the moment when you can still act on them easily.
-Not after the lapse has widened to six months.
+Here's the thing: the morning brief isn't there to bury you in data.
+It surfaces the one or two things that matter right now, at the moment when you can still act on them easily.
+Not after the lapse has stretched to six months.
 Not after the customer has moved on.
-Now, while the intervention is simple.
+Now, while the fix is simple.

 What You Actually Do

-It is worth being specific about what the Copilot handles autonomously versus what it brings to you.
+Let's be specific about what the Copilot handles on its own versus what it brings to you.

-The Copilot handles autonomously: monitoring visit data for every customer, tracking how long each person has been away, identifying when someone crosses a lapse threshold, drafting appropriate outreach messages, preparing the morning summary, and — if you have configured it — sending certain messages automatically under predefined conditions you have already approved.
+The Copilot handles on its own: monitoring visit data for every customer, tracking how long each person has been away, identifying when someone crosses a lapse threshold, drafting outreach messages, preparing the morning summary, and — if you've configured it — sending certain messages automatically under conditions you've already approved.

 What it brings to you: win-back alerts when a meaningful group of customers is approaching lapse, campaign results when something ran and you should know how it performed, and the morning brief.

-What you do: read the brief, approve the win-back when it looks right, and occasionally type a campaign request in plain language when you have something specific in mind.
+What you do: read the brief, approve the win-back when it looks right, and occasionally type a campaign request in plain language when you've got something specific in mind.

 That last piece matters.
-The Copilot accepts natural-language requests.
-If you want to run a promotion because it is slow in July and you want to bring in customers for AC checks, you open the app and type: "Send a summer AC check offer to everyone who hasn't been in for 60 days."
-The Copilot structures that into a campaign — identifies the qualifying customers, drafts a message in your tone, sets the delivery — and presents it for your review.
+The Copilot accepts plain-language requests.
+Say it's slow in July and you want to bring in customers for AC checks — open the app and type: "Send a summer AC check offer to everyone who hasn't been in for 60 days."
+The Copilot structures that into a campaign, identifies qualifying customers, drafts a message in your tone, sets the delivery, and puts it in front of you for review.
 You read it.
-You approve it or adjust it.
+You approve or adjust.
 It goes.

-You are not a marketer.
-You do not need to be one to use the Copilot.
+You're not a marketer.
+You don't need to be one to use the Copilot.

 Every auto service shop has slow slots.
-A Tuesday at 2pm that has no cars booked.
+A Tuesday at 2pm with no cars booked.
 A Friday morning that opened up when two appointments cancelled.
-Filling those slots with scheduled marketing campaigns is the traditional approach — and the traditional approach requires days of lead time and someone to configure it.
+Filling those slots with scheduled marketing campaigns is the traditional approach — and it requires days of lead time and someone to configure it.

-Drops — time-limited offers sent immediately to your followers — solve the immediate problem.
-If you have two open lifts on a Thursday afternoon, you open the app and send a Drop: service this afternoon, first-come basis.
-Customers who follow your shop via the QR sticker receive a push notification.
-Some of them are nearby, or flexible, or have been meaning to come in for a few weeks and just needed a reason.
+Broadcasts solve the immediate problem.
+They're time-limited offers sent right now to your customers.
+If you've got two open lifts on a Thursday afternoon, open the app and send a broadcast: service this afternoon, first-come basis.
+Customers who are connected via the QR sticker get a push notification.
+Some of them are nearby, flexible, or have been meaning to come in for weeks and just needed a reason.

-The Drop is not a mass marketing campaign.
-It is a signal sent to people who have already opted in to hear from your shop, arriving at a moment when it is genuinely useful to them.
-The response rate is considerably higher than email or social media posts, for the same reason: the audience is warm, the timing is specific, and the offer is immediate.
+A Drop isn't a mass marketing campaign.
+It's a signal sent to people who've already opted in to hear from you, arriving at a moment when it's genuinely useful to them.
+Response rates run considerably higher than email or social posts — because the audience is warm, the timing is specific, and the offer is immediate.

 The QR Sticker Is the Foundation

-Everything in this system — the Copilot's monitoring, the win-backs, the Drops, the welcome offer — depends on a customer having followed your shop via the QR sticker.
+Everything in this system — the Copilot's monitoring, the win-backs, broadcasts, the welcome offer — depends on a customer connecting via the QR sticker.

 The sticker is a small square you place somewhere visible: the counter, the waiting room wall, the door customers walk through when they pick up their keys.
 When a customer scans it with their phone camera, they follow your shop digitally.
-No app download.
-No account creation.
+Free Blinko app — existing customers connect instantly, new ones download it once.
 The camera scan is the entire opt-in process.

-The moment they follow, an automatic welcome offer fires — a discount on their next service, a free inspection, or whatever you have configured.
-They receive it on their phone before they have driven off the lot.
+The moment they follow, an automatic welcome offer fires — a discount on their next service, a free inspection, whatever you've configured.
+They receive it on their phone before they've driven off the lot.

-From that point forward, they are in the Copilot's view.
+From that point forward, they're in the Copilot's view.
 It tracks their visits, watches their intervals, and handles the outreach when the timing is right.
-They become someone you can reach directly and personally, rather than a transaction you have no relationship with after the car leaves.
+They become someone you can reach directly and personally, rather than a transaction with no relationship after the car leaves.

-The Customer Who Came In Once Is the Highest-Leverage Opportunity
+The Customer Who Came In Once Is the Highest-Opportunity Customer

-The largest untapped revenue source in most auto service shops is not new customer acquisition.
-It is the customer who came in once, had a good experience, and never came back — not because of anything that went wrong, but because nothing kept the relationship from going cold.
+The largest untapped revenue source in most auto service shops isn't new customer acquisition.
+It's the customer who came in once, had a good experience, and never returned — not because anything went wrong, but because nothing kept the relationship from going cold.

-A shop that sees 40 new customers per month and converts half of them into returning customers is growing at a fundamentally different rate than a shop that sees 40 new customers and retains 15%.
+Think about it this way.
+A shop that sees 40 new customers per month and converts half of them into returning customers grows at a fundamentally different rate than a shop that retains only 15%.
 The work was the same.
-The difference is the presence or absence of a system that bridges the gap between the first visit and the second.
+The difference is whether a system bridges the gap between the first visit and the second.

 The Copilot is that system.
-It is not a CRM.
-It is not a dashboard.
-It is not a tool that requires marketing administration time you do not have.
-It is a background process that watches your customer data, handles the outreach, and brings you a decision when one is actually needed.
+It's not a CRM.
+It's not a dashboard.
+It doesn't require marketing administration time you don't have.
+It's a background process that watches your customer data, handles the outreach, and brings you a decision only when one is actually needed.

 You stay in the bay.
 The Copilot watches the clock.

-Start your 30-day free trial → — no credit card required.
-The Marketing Copilot, win-back workflows, and Drops are included from day one.
+Start your 15-day trial → — no credit card required.
+The Marketing Copilot, win-back automations, and broadcasts are included from day one.
 The Indie plan is $19/month and covers everything a single-location shop needs to get started.

 Ready to turn walk-ins into repeat customers?